PratikKumbhar63260/terraform_repo/README.md

 # terraform_repo
-Repository created by using terraform
+Repository created by using terraform.
+Some changes from the git side.